 With formative input from participants, this cross-campus mentorship fellowship addresses “invisible” or tacit aspects of faculty life not included in traditional training, which are nonetheless crucial for academic success.
-Examples of issues to be considered include: self-advocacy in retention and salary renegotiations, merit and promotion files, disproportionate teaching loads, securing funding and time for advancement, sabbatical and leave policies, committee service, applying for funding, preparing tenure files, book manuscript development, engaged scholarship, diversity work, advising graduate students, extra-institutional interests and commitments.
-The current pilot year of this fellowship has also been addressing topics like: the implicit curricula investments, literacies of funding, standing and positioning within one’s field, and transitioning into administrative positions.
+Examples of issues to be considered include: self-advocacy in retention and salary renegotiations, merit and promotion files, disproportionate teaching loads, securing funding and time for advancement, sabbatical and leave policies, committee service, applying for funding, preparing tenure files, book manuscript development, engaged scholarship, diversity work, advising graduate students, and extra-institutional interests and commitments.
+Previous programming also addressed topics like: the implicit curricula investments, literacies of funding, standing and positioning within one’s field, and transitioning into administrative positions.

-UCHRI will connect up to 8 young/mid-career scholars with senior scholar-mentors from UC campuses other than their own.
-The mentorship selection process will include the facilitation of one-on-one discussions between UCHRI and participants during July 2022 in order to identify appropriate mentors.
+UCHRI will connect junior/mid-career scholars with senior scholar-mentors from UC campuses other than their own.
 Drawing upon participants’ own suggestions, as well as UCHRI’s extensive UC-wide networks, mentors will be chosen based on their capacities to contribute experiential knowledge in the following key areas: 1) Professional advancement and tenure, 2) Research and publishing, and 3) Balancing teaching, advising, and service work.
 Participants will have the opportunity to shape the foci of their meetings to the specific needs of the group.
-Based upon the advice from current year’s participants, each mentor will be paired with two junior faculty, with encouragement to engage in peer-to-peer mentoring alongside the formal mentor/mentee relationship.

-Over the course of Fall 2022 and throughout 2023, the fellowship cohort will engage in monthly meetings and webinars in order to discuss the issues most important to them.
-Conditions permitting, UCHRI will convene at least one in-person meeting of the fellowship, potentially connecting current fellows with the previous year’s fellows as well.
-Individual, quarterly check-ins with UCHRI’s research grants manager will help ensure that program insights are recorded in order to establish best practices for future groups.
-Building upon a pilot year, this second year of the program will connect a new cohort of scholars with one another, with mentors, and with the previous year’s participants.
-This program is meant to be expansive and supportive rather than burdensome, and thus does not require participants to produce a publication, public presentation, or any other tangible deliverable other than a brief report to help shape future iterations of the fellowship program.
-UCHRI will assist with the compilation of the final report if desired by the group.
+Over the course of Fall 2024 and throughout 2025, the fellowship cohort will engage in monthly 1:1 mentor meetings and quarterly cohort webinars in order to discuss the issues most important to them.
+UCHRI will convene two in-person meetings of the fellowship, potentially connecting current fellows with the previous year’s fellows as well.
+Quarterly check-ins will help ensure that program insights are recorded in order to establish best practices for future groups.
+Building upon the first three years, this fourth year of the program will connect a new cohort of scholars with one another, with mentors, and with the previous years’ participants.
+This program is meant to be expansive and supportive rather than burdensome, and thus does not require participants to produce a publication, public presentation, or any other tangible deliverable.
+Participants will be asked to respond to surveys administered by UCHRI to help shape future iterations of the fellowship program.

 - Personal Bio (250 words or less)